corpus-core/colibri-stateless/README.md

     Options: Debug, Release, RelWithDebInfo, MinSizeRel
     Usage: `cmake -DCMAKE_BUILD_TYPE=Release` ..

+- **-DFILE_STORAGE**: if activated the verfifier will use a simple file-implementaion to store states in the current folder or in a folder specified by the env varC4_STATE_DIR
+    Default: ON
+    Usage: `cmake -DFILE_STORAGE=ON` ..

 - **-DMESSAGES**: if activated the binaries will contain error messages, but for embedded systems this is not needed and can be turned off to save memory
     Default: ON
     Usage: `cmake -DMESSAGES=ON` ..